 There is one main dedicated Bombout at Beechmont, but with additional acceptable landing areas adjacent to the Bombout.
 One being the "Pizza Paddock" (a triangular patch) and Prison Farm on the other side of the Southern ridge.
 There is a definite no landing area (marked in red below), please avoid this area at all times.

 Pilots can also land at the bottom of the Southern ridge and walk up the mountain to Launch but not back down towards the Bombout (see Downloads page of this website to download the GPS track to walk up).

-There are numerous landing areas at the top, including the "Top Landing" area directly behind launch (on the other side of the road), "the school" which is infact a paddock on the other side of the school community hall, the "new estate" area and Munsters which can be used in an emergency.
+There are numerous landing areas at the top, including the "Top Landing" area directly behind launch (on the other side of the road), "the school" which is infact a paddock on the other side of the school community hall, and Munsters which can be used in an emergency.
 All these areas are drawn and labelled in the Online Maps page of this website.

 Main Bombout Aerial View

 Main bombout straight out from launch dissected by a fence running east-west.
 Upslope landing from SE-NE.
 Note power lines to the north of the Bombout paddock.